BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

+We first study how different module configurations affect crack detection performance.
+In Table \ref{module_ablation}, two consistent observations can easily be drawn.

-One is that each module is effective in improving the detection performance to some extent.
-For example, on BeltCrack14ks, the baseline without any module ($i.e.$, w/o All) only achieves an mAP$_{50}$ of 61.01\% and an F1 of 78.26\%.
-Once HSM is applied, mAP$_{50}$ could rise to 63.73\%, and F1 could rise to 80.01\%.
-With ATM, mAP$_{50}$ and F1 could be further improved to 64.02\% and 80.24\%, respectively.
-What's more, utilizing the frequency-domain branch without RCU could also yield an obvious improvement, with mAP$_{50}$ and F1 increasing to 65.16\% and 81.13\%, respectively.
+First, each individual module contributes positively.
+On BeltCrack14ks, the baseline without any module (w/o All) yields mAP$_{50}$ 61.01\% and F1 78.26\%.
+Adding HSM improves performance to mAP$_{50}$ 63.73\% and F1 80.01\%, while further incorporating ATM on top of HSM further lifts mAP$_{50}$ to 64.02\% and F1 to 80.24\%.
+Moreover, utilizing the frequency-domain branch without RCU could also bring clear gains, reaching to mAP$_{50}$ 65.16\% and F1 81.13\%.

-The other is that, the best detection performance is always acquired when all neural-network modules are applied.
-For example, on BeltCrack14ks, only the assembling scheme ``w R(C)'' could obtain the best mAP$_{50}$ (67.08\%) and F1 (82.17\%).
-On BeltCrack9kd, mAP$_{50}$ and F1 are also respectively updated to 26.98\% and 52.83\%.
+Second, the full configuration consistently secures the best results.
+For example, on BeltCrack14ks, only the configuration ``w R(C)'' could obtain the best mAP$_{50}$ (67.08\%) and F1 (82.17\%).
+On BeltCrack9kd, the same scheme improves these two metrics to 30.79\% and 56.98\%, respectively.
+These findings indicate that the proposed modules are complementary.
+Only when all modules are combined together, our method could achieve the best detection accuracy.